goliviero/software_get_started/bash_tutorial/bashrc_functions.rst

 Functions
 =========

-To automatically update and upgrade your linux system:
+Automatically update and upgrade your linux system:

 .. code:: sh